-This blog is based on my experience of developing and implementing 5-year strategic and long-term financial plans for several Fortune 500 companies.
-Recently, I had the opportunity to create the first-ever 5-year strategic plan for the categories within a Consumer Product BU, requiring me to work across category teams and functional groups to deliver a product that would be the foundation of strategic growth.
+This blog is based on my experience of developing and implementing 5-year strategic financial plans for several Fortune 500 companies.
+Recently, I had the opportunity to create the first-ever, 5-year strategic plan for the categories within a Consumer Product BU, requiring me to work across category teams and functional groups to deliver a product that would be the foundation of strategic growth.

 Consult with your Research and Insight Group.
 (And Early!)

 This is a critical part of the 5-year strategic and long-term financial planning process.
 It is important that the resources dedicated to building your strategic and long-term financial plan are working closely with the research team and the products teams to identify strategic initiatives and help the product teams determine how strategic initiatives will drive and impact their business.

 It is also important to submit research requests in a timely manner to give your research team enough time to evaluate relevant data sources, purchase (if necessary), sift through all the data and synthesize information.
 If you are part of a large corporation or you are evolving as a business, it is possible that the research team may be overwhelmed by data requests if not properly staffed.
 Also, don’t assume your product managers already have the latest research or are already aware of the latest trends.
 Make sure you have empirical data whenever possible to back up your strategies.

 This can be a tricky proposition for product managers, as focusing on tactical solutions to sell more product and keep costs low is what they are more accustomed to doing.